jump to navigation

 add a comment

 From 1974, Ella Fitzgerald and my favorite of her many accompanists, the guitarist Joe Pass.
-The song, by Andy Razaf and Don Redman, is featured on Take Love Easy, the first of four albums they recorded together.
+The song, with music by Duke Ellington and lyrics by John LaTouche, is featured on Take Love Easy, the first of four albums they recorded together.

 Oscar Peterson, 1925-2007 December 26, 2007